Documentation

 The IMU is an attitude sensor, like those found in cell phones and drones.It is called a 9-axis sensor because it integrates 3 magnetometers, 3 accelerometers and 3 gyrometers, each of these 3 sensors in each of the X, Y and Z axes.
 Pypilot uses these 9 sensors to accurately calculate magnetic heading, roll, and pitch with magnetical 3D compensation to maintain accuracy, even when heeling in heavy beam seas.

 Sean d'EPAGNIER, the designer of pypilot, recommended an IMU module based on the MPU9255 or MPU9250 chip.
-These modules, sometimes with very uneven quality and performance, were all directly compatible with the Raspberry Pi's 3.3V I2C bus (3-wire).
-Since then, to achieve greater autonomy, phones now operate at 1.8V.
+These modules, sometimes of very uneven quality and performance, were all directly compatible with the Raspberry Pi's 3.3V (3-wire) I2C bus.
+Since then, to achieve greater battery life, phones now operate at 1.8V.
 The MPU9255 and MPU9250 chips are becoming increasingly rare.
 They are increasingly being replaced by the ICM2948 chips with a 1.8V I2C bus.
-Unfortunately, this bus cannot be connected, without risk, directly to the Raspberry Pi's 3.3V I2C bus.
-The ICM20948 chip is, however, of much better quality and consumes less power.
+Unfortunately, this bus cannot be connected directly to the Raspberry Pi's 3.3V I2C bus.
+However, the ICM20948 chip is of much higher quality and consumes less power.

-It should be noted that ICM20948 modules with only a few components, in addition to the ICM20948 chip, cannot be directly connected to the I2C bus of a Raspberry Pi, even if they can be powered by 3.3V or 5V according to the seller, which is correct but misleading.
-Because if the ICM20948 chip can be powered by 3.3V or 5.5V, this is not the case for its I2C interface which has a separate power supply at pin 8 of the integrated circuit.
-This must not be powered at more than 1.95V according to the manufacturer TDK.
-Fortunately, there are more and more ICM20948 modules that are directly compatible with Pis without being more expensive.
-These modules also have a 1.8V regulator to power pin 8 of the chip (I2C interface power supply) as well as a few additional components to adapt the ICM20948 chip's 1.8V I2C bus to the I2C bus of a Raspberry Pi or Arduino.
+It's important to note that ICM20948 modules with only a few components, in addition to the ICM20948 chip cannot be directly connected to a Raspberry Pi's I2C bus, even though they can be powered by 3.3V or 5V according to the vendor, which is true but misleading.
+While the ICM20948 chip can be powered by 3.3V or 5.5V, its I2C interface cannot, and it has a separate power supply at pin 8 of the integrated circuit.
+According to the IC manufacturer, TDK, this should not be powered at more than 1.95V.
+Fortunately, there are more and more ICM20948 modules that are directly compatible with Pis and Arduinos.
+They are no more expensive, but they also include a 1.8V regulator to power the I2C interface of the ICM20948 integrated circuit, as well as a few additional components to adapt the ICM20948 chip's 1.8V I2C bus to the I2C bus of the Raspberry Pi (3.3V) or Arduino (5V).

-In electronics, exceeding the manufacturer's limits may oddly not be a problem under certain conditions, but this means accepting the risk of malfunction or failure at other operating temperatures or voltages.
-It is therefore prudent to always install an ICM20948 module with an I2C bus compatible with a Raspberry Pi or Arduino, such as the modules labeled ICM20948V2 or GY-ICM20948V2..
+In electronics, exceeding the manufacturer's limits can strangely not be a problem under certain conditions.
+But this means accepting the risk of malfunction with other operating temperatures or voltages.
+It is therefore prudent to install an ICM20948 module with an I2C bus compatible with that of the Pi.
+For example, there are modules designated ICM20948V2 or GY-ICM20948V2, which are suitable for the Pi.

 Recherche